last updated Mon 2019/01/07

-In order to develop Android apps, you will need to install two things: Oracle Java Development Kit ("JDK") and Android Studio SDK.
+In order to develop Android apps, you will need to install two things: Oracle Java Development Kit ("JDK") and the Android Studio editor.
 Here are the TL;DR really short instructions:

 Since Android apps are written in Java, you will need the Oracle Java compiler and libraries on your system.
 These are collectively called the Java Development Kit or "JDK" for short.
 (If you are certain that you already have JDK 1.8 or higher on your computer, such as from taking CS 106A, you can skip to Step 2.)
 Download the JDK from the following address:

 Go to the page and click the DOWNLOAD link for the JDK.
 (Be careful to choose "JDK" and not "JRE".)
 Click the radio button to accept the License Agreement, then download the appropriate JDK for your operating system.
 For example, on Windows, click to download the "Windows x86" installer.